hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-Each &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM.Declaration goods item<br />
+Each &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM.Declaration goods item
 number&gt; is unique throughout the declaration.
-The items shall be numbered in a sequential fashion,<br />
-starting from '1' for the first item and increment the numbering by '1' for each following item.
+The items shall be numbered in a sequential fashion, starting from '1' for the first item and increment the numbering by '1' for each following item.

 **Technical Description**